coderdojobelfast/java/cheatsheets.md

 }
 ```

-A `for` loop has three parts - one to say how to start the loop, one to say when to stop it, and one to say what to do each time round.
+A `for` loop has three parts - one part says how to start the loop, one is a test to say when to stop it, and one says what to do each time round.
 These are the three bits between the `(` and `)`, separated by `;`s.

 The loop above gets going with `int i=0`.
 This is just the same as in [variables](#variables).
 It creates a variable, `i`, which will contain integers, and sets its value to `0`.
 Next the `i < 10` tells Java to keep going as long as the value in `i` is less than 10.
 We'd better remember to change `i` as we go round the loop or it will never stop.
 So...  ...the last bit, `i++` says what to do each time round the loop. `i++` is just shorthand for "add one to `i`".
 You could have written `i = i + 1`.